-Lino Gabriel was born on February 27th, 2019 with a severe brain injury.
+Lino Gabriel was born in February 2019 with a severe brain injury.
 Despite having a perfectly healthy pregnancy, I ran into some trouble during labor and delivery.
 I started having fevers and severe contractions around 8pm on the night of 2/26 and rushed to the hospital to find out I was already 4 centimeters dilated.
 They began IV antibiotics, and I quickly got an epidural.
 I kept dilating 1 centimeter an hour and by 2am on 2/27 had begun pushing.
 18 minutes later, Lino's heart rate dropped from the fetal monitor and my life changed forever.
 It took an additional 4 mins to get him out and another 4 -6 mins to resuscitate him.
 Everyone reassured me he was fine, but he wasn't fine and neither was I. Both of us were septic from a severe uterine infection that I somehow contracted and passed onto him.
 Not only was he septic and had swallowed his meconium, but he suffered from hypoxic ischemic encephalopathy (HIE), meaning during those 8-10 minutes with no heart beat Lino's brain received little to no oxygen and blood causing a multitude of lesions (or dead white matter) throughout his entire brain.
 While they tried to stabilize me, Lino was rushed to the NICU to begin a 72 hour hypothermia treatment to try to preserve his brain and internal organs from continued damage.

 After 3 days of being kept at 92.3 degrees, an MRI was taken and showed that the worst damage was to the bilateral basal ganglia, which is the area responsible for your fine and gross motor skills.
 Essentially, parts of his brain had died from not getting enough oxygen/blood and the MRI that was taken helps to predict possible long term issues that may occur.
 Since being discharged from the NICU, Lino has begun to show signs of the brain injury, most of which is related to exactly what his MRI had shown.
 His fine motor skills that were affected include his mouth & tongue making it difficult to eat and his fingers & wrists making it difficult to open a flat hand or grab items.
 His gross motor skills affected include his arms & legs making it difficult to bend or extend and his trunk & neck making it difficult to hold his head or body upright.